adamosmi/concurrency_and_parallellism/README.md

 pip install -r config/requirements.txt
 ```

-3) Run the server as a background process:
+3) Run the client as a background process:
 ```bash
 python3 src/websocket_client.py
 ```

 ## Dev Environment Setup
-# Running the Startup Script
+### Running the Startup Script

 Before running the `startup.sh` script, make sure you have tmux installed on your system.
 To start the development environment, navigate to the project's root directory and execute: